Overview

 There is no better way to finish a day in Dubrovnik than to go on a sunset cruise overlooking the walls of Dubrovnik while enjoying a drink.

-There are many boats and trips, but the most famous and cool one is the Sunset Cruise by Karaka, a fascinating-looking 16th-century wooden boat.
+There are many boats and trips, but the most famous and cool one is the Sunset Cruise by Karaka, a fascinating 16th-century-style wooden boat.

 Best sunset cruises in Dubrovnik: